 OK, so it was really hard for me not to blather on and on about some of my other favorite cheesy products up there, so I’m going to do it here:

 - Cheesecake – There are currently two store-bought options that hit the spot for me.
 Eli’s Vegan Cheesecake (yeah, I almost died when I saw it, too) is actually really good.
+Aldi also has a vegan cheesecake under their brand Earth Grown.
+If you have a Whole Foods near you you’ll probably find more in the freezer section, including one from Daiya that is pretty good, despite me not being a fan of their cheeses.
 If you’d like to make your own, try this Strawberry Mint Cacao Cheesecake or my Chick-O-Cheesecake.

 - Cream Cheese – I was at a real loss here as most of them just taste like “white,” or worse, like plastic.
 Then I found Kite Hill cream cheese.
 It’s expensive, but if you’re an addict, well worth it.
 Oh, and you can make your own, too.